hyosung11/Launch-School/Courses/journal.md

 10:21 Combing through the study guide.
 I need to work on some problems later.
 I'm still feeling tired.
 I want to watch Wimbledon tennis.

 11:42 Taking a break to play with SungOh.

+12:39 Writing out more code examples and now going to eat a little lunch.